 - a.
 Discuss and demonstrate proper technique of handling chickens - i.
 Emphasize that deliberate abuse is not tolerated, and include what is not allowed per company policy for bird handling - b.
-Discuss expectations for employees working in the area with regards to movement of staff members, equipment, etc. so that bird welfare can be optimized and so that risk for injury, entrapment and stress can be minimized - i.
-Include how to work with broiler behavior to achieve safe handling (working in dim lighting, moving slowly, avoiding loud noises, etc.) - c.
+Discuss expectations for employees working in the area with regards to movement of staff members, equipment, etc. so that bird welfare can be optimized and so that risk for injury, entrapment and stress can be minimized (eg. working in dim lighting, moving slowly, avoiding loud noises, etc.) - c.
 Discuss and give examples of what is not allowed for handling and what can result in animal welfare violations - i.
 Include how improper handling may result in bird injury and/or stress - d.
 Discuss how to move groups of birds safely and securely, and how to monitor and protect them from injury and damage during transport - e.
-Discuss the importance of evaluating equipment that may be damaged or may require repair before using it to move or load birds. - f.
+Discuss the importance of evaluating equipment that may be damaged or may require repair before using it to move or load birds - f.
 Discuss the importance of, and expectations for, maintaining bird comfort during holding periods